Diwali

 Mainly for the nice food.

-"Triumph of good over evil, of righteousness over treachery, of truth over falsehood, and of light over darkness."
+over evil, of righteousness over treachery, of truth over falsehood, and of

 I think as long as you believe in this way of thinking, Diwali can relate to everyone and anyone.
 Any religion, any race.
 There are a lot more ways to celebrate Diwali aside from the belief side of it, it's a fun festival, Rangoli patterns are painted outside houses and fireworks are lit to celebrate the Indian New Year, lamps and candles are lit and placed around the house.